How to add signature in gmail

 In most cases, this happens when you have selected “No signature” as your default signature.
 Navigate to Gmail signature settings > signature defaults and double-check that you have selected the correct signature as your default.
 Remember to click “Save changes” at the bottom of the page.

-A common reason for images not appearing in email signatures is if they are hosted on a private server.
+A common reason for images not appearing in email signatures is that they are hosted on a private server.
 To fix this issue, use a working image URL or upload an image from your device.

 Keep in mind that your images may not appear if they are too large.
 Keep image file sizes under 1MB to minimize load times.

 Using an email signature manager like WiseStamp is the simplest way to create a professional signature that works seamlessly across all devices.
 Our signature generator offers both free and pro options, removing the need for manual adjustments and ensuring your signature always displays correctly.
-No technical skills required—just upload your headshot or company logo, add your own details as a solo user, or your team’s information as a Teams user, and we’ll handle the rest.

 There is a world of design details and features you can use to create signatures in Gmail.
 From social media icons to cool animated GIFs.
 But these special features require a special tool.